-- 3.2.2 The EIA study shall address the likely key issues described below, together with any other key issues identified during the course of the EIA study: - (i) The potential air quality impact on the sensitive receivers of Luk Chau Village, Lamma Island Youth Hostel, Lo So Shing, Sok Kwu Wan, Ta Shui Wan and quarters in cement storage area southwest of the ex-quarry during the construction and operation of the Project and associated works, in particular the impacts arising from construction dust generation during construction phase, the gaseous emission from the marine vessels and ferries, the odour emission from the proposed on-site sewage treatment plants and sewage pumping station, as well as the vehicular emission from the Project (if any) during operational phase of the Project, and potential air quality impacts associated with the existing cement storage area (if co-exist with future developments); - (ii) The potential noise impact on the sensitive receivers of Luk Chau Village, Lamma Island Youth Hostel, Lo So Shing, Sok Kwu Wan, Ta Shui Wan and quarters in cement storage area southwest of the ex-quarry during construction and operation of the Project and associated works, in particular the impacts arising from construction equipment operation during construction phase, the operation of marina, ferry services and vehicular noise (if any), as well as fixed plant noise (e.g., sewage treatment plant, sewage pumping station) during operational phase of the Project; - (iii) The potential water quality and hydrodynamic impact caused by the Project and associated works, in particular:- - (a) any discharge during construction and operation of the Project and associated works (such as sediment release from seawall construction and surface runoff from the site) that would cause increases in pollution loadings in nearby water courses, the water bodies at Sok Kwu Wan, Lo Tik Wan and water bodies within the site; - (b) potential water quality impact due to increase in marine traffic; - (c) sewage discharge from the Project and associated works during construction and operation of the Project; - (d) discharge from stormwater drainage system to the nearby watercourses and channels during construction and operation of the Project; - (e) potential water quality impacts associated with the existing cement storage area and future refuse collection points; - (f) change of hydrodynamic regime, flushing capacity and current speeds due to the new seawalls (if any); and - (g) water quality impact from dredging and reclamation. - (iv) The potential ecological impacts on terrestrial and aquatic habitats and associated wildlife arising from the construction and operation of the Project and associated works, in particular the impacts on:-
+- 3.2.2 The EIA study shall address the likely key issues described below, together with any other key issues identified during the course of the EIA study: - (i) The potential air quality impact on the sensitive receivers of Luk Chau Village, Lamma Island Youth Hostel, Lo So Shing, Sok Kwu Wan, Ta Shui Wan and quarters in cement storage area southwest of the ex-quarry during the construction and operation of the Project and associated works, in particular the impacts arising from construction dust generation during construction phase, the gaseous emission from the marine vessels and ferries, the odour emission from the proposed on-site sewage treatment plants, sewage pumping station and refuse transfer station, as well as the vehicular emission from the Project (if any) during operational phase of the Project, and potential air quality impacts associated with the existing cement storage area (if co-exist with future developments); - (ii) The potential noise impact on the sensitive receivers of Luk Chau Village, Lamma Island Youth Hostel, Lo So Shing, Sok Kwu Wan, Ta Shui Wan and quarters in cement storage area southwest of the ex-quarry during construction and operation of the Project and associated works, in particular the impacts arising from construction equipment operation during construction phase, the operation of marine vessels and ferries, and vehicular noise (if any), as well as fixed plant noise (e.g., sewage treatment plant, sewage pumping station, refuse transfer facilities, etc.) during operational phase of the Project; - (iii) The potential water quality and hydrodynamic impact caused by the Project and associated works, in particular:-

+(a) any discharge during construction and operation of the Project and associated works (such as sediment release from construction of the submarine sewage outfall / emergency discharge outfall and modification of existing seawall and pier, surface runoff from the site, etc.) that would cause increases in pollution loadings in receiving waters of Southern Water Control Zone, including the water bodies at Sok Kwu Wan and Lo Tik Wan;

+- (b) potential water quality impact due to increase in marine traffic; - (c) potential water quality impact on the artificial water system(s);

+(d) discharge of wastewater from the Project and associated works during construction and operation of the Project;